begins with you.

 The Chesapeake Bay and Maryland’s streams and rivers continue to suffer from significant water quality problems caused by stormwater.
 To help, the U.S. Environmental Protection Agency (EPA) and the Maryland Department of the Environment (MDE) have increased the stormwater management requirements for local governments.
 In order to improve water quality and comply with our permits, Howard County must increase activity and funding for our stormwater program.

-The Watershed Protection Fee aims to improve the water quality of streams in your backyard, other local waterways, and the Chesapeake Bay, by funding projects that treat Howard County stormwater runoff.
-All property owners are charged a fee based on the size of their property or the amount of impervious area on their property that allows untreated stormwater to run off to the nearest stream.
+The Watershed Protection Fee funds projects that treat stormwater runoff and improve the stormwater infrastructure in Howard County.
+These projects aim to improve the water quality of streams in your backyard, other local waterways, and the Chesapeake Bay.
+All property owners are charged a fee based on the size of their property (residential) or the amount of impervious area on their property (commercial & non-profits) that allows untreated stormwater to run off to the nearest stream.

-- View the impervious area being billed on your commercial or nonprofit property click here.
+- View the impervious area being billed on your property. **This is based on 2016 impervious data**

 - If you believe you were billed in error (note County law only allows adjustments for 3 specific reasons) please complete the Adjustment Request Form here.